flancian/garden/agora install.md

 If you installed in non-standard paths (i.e. your repos are not in `/home/<user>/<repo>`), edit `app/config.py`.

-You need to create a Python virtual environment, install packages from `requirements.txt`, then run the Agora either on a shell or as a [[systemd service]].
+You need to create a Python virtual environment, install packages from `requirements.txt`. run `./setup.sh` and it'll at least try to point you in the right direction :)

- You can `./run-dev.sh` (for development) or `./run-prod.sh` (if you want to serve to the outside world).
+ You can then `./run-dev.sh` (for development) or `./run-prod.sh` (if you want to serve to the outside world).
 If you do the latter, you may want to set up [[uwsgi]] in [[nginx]] and make it stick as a [[systemd service]] using `agora-server.service` as an example.
 Please refer to https://github.com/flancian/agora-server#to-develop for details.

 ### Agora Bridge